 Over the last two decades, Maestro Nuzzo has earned the reputation of being a people’s musician, combining his blue-collar work ethic with a deep musical knowledge and even greater passion.
 Being born and raised in Brooklyn, his passion for outreach and programming diverse community concerts has driven the BCO to the forefront of the musical scene, a testament to the impact that the BCO has had on the city of Brooklyn.

 Maestro Nuzzo’s career has taken him from the Great Wall of China to the Great Pyramids and beyond, holding positions such as Music Director of the Mississippi Opera and Principal Guest conductor of the Cairo Symphony.
 Most recently, he led the Orchestra Filarmonica Campana in Naples, Italy as a Guest Conductor.

 Known for bringing diverse and contemporary programming to Brooklyn, Maestro Nuzzo and the Brooklyn Chamber Orchestra had the privilege of performing the American debut of the opera “All Quiet on the Western Front” in 2014.
 The Orchestra has also performed contemporary works of note such as The Book of the Hanging Gardens by Schoenberg, Berg’s Violin Concerto, and have received critical acclaim for their interpretations of Dmitri Shostakovich.
 Equally at home in the operatic world as in the orchestral world, Mo.
 Nuzzo and the BCO have presented semi-staged performances of Puccini’s Turandot and Debussy’s L’Enfant Prodigue.

-His world premiere recording of the “Oneness” violin concerto, with the BCO, by Deon Price, released on Cambria Records, was singled out by the Grammy nominating committee for both the work and performance.
+Maestro Nuzzo and the BCO’s recording of the “Oneness” violin concerto (Deon Price) was released on Cambria Records, and was hailed by the Grammy nominating committee for both the work and performance.